-IMPORTANT: The Toolkit utilities should be run in MS-DOS® 6.22 or 7.0.
-The utilities do not function properly in DOS emulation within Microsoft® Windows® 95, Windows 98, Windows NT®, or Windows 2000 operating systems.
-The utilities also do not function in a DOS emulator running under Red Hat Linux 6.2, 7.x, or 8.0.
+NOTE: The Toolkit utilities should be run in MS-DOS® 6.22 or 7.0.
+The utilities do not function properly in DOS emulation in Microsoft® Windows® 95, Windows® 98, Windows NT®, or Windows® 2000 operating systems.
+The utilities do not function in DOS emulation under Linux.

 HP has five utilities that create configuration files for the hardware, array, and partition configurations from an existing server.
 The Toolkit utilities read the configuration of a source server and duplicate it on a target server through a generated script file.
-Figure 1-1 illustrates the server deployment process using the Toolkit utilities.
+The following figure illustrates the server deployment process using the Toolkit utilities.